Astronics (ATRO)

 5. Revenue Growth

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Astronics’s annualized revenue growth of 12.9% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Astronics’s annualized revenue growth of 11.8% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
+Astronics Year-On-Year Revenue Growth

-We can dig further into the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-Astronics’s backlog reached $646.7 million in the latest quarter and averaged 5.7% year-on-year growth over the last two years.
+Astronics also reports its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
+Astronics’s backlog reached $674.5 million in the latest quarter and averaged 9.1% year-on-year growth over the last two years.
 Because this number is lower than its revenue growth, we can see the company fulfilled orders at a faster rate than it added new orders to the backlog.
 This implies Astronics was operating efficiently but raises questions about the health of its sales pipeline.
+Astronics Backlog

-This quarter, Astronics grew its revenue by 3.8% year on year, and its $211.4 million of revenue was in line with Wall Street’s estimates.
-Company management is currently guiding for a 10.3% year-on-year increase in sales next quarter.
+This quarter, Astronics reported year-on-year revenue growth of 15.1%, and its $240.1 million of revenue exceeded Wall Street’s estimates by 1.2%.
+Company management is currently guiding for a 9.3% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 7.8% over the next 12 months, a deceleration versus the last two years.
-Despite the slowdown, this projection is above average for the sector and indicates the market is baking in some success for its newer products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 12.3% over the next 12 months, similar to its two-year rate.
+This projection is healthy and implies the market is forecasting success for its products and services.

 6. Operating Margin

-Astronics was roughly breakeven when averaging the last five years of quarterly operating profits, one of the worst outcomes in the industrials sector.
+Astronics was roughly breakeven when averaging the last five years of quarterly operating profits, inadequate for an industrials business.

-On the plus side, Astronics’s operating margin rose by 14.4 percentage points over the last five years, as its sales growth gave it operating leverage.
+On the plus side, Astronics’s operating margin rose by 18.4 percentage points over the last five years, as its sales growth gave it immense operating leverage.

 7. Earnings Per Share